 Contact your veterinarian immediately if you suspect your horse has developed EPM.
 The sooner treatment begins, the better the horse’s chances for recovery.

 Because S. neurona can locate anywhere in the brain and spinal cord, the disease can mimic any neurological condition, and diagnosis can be challenging.
 EPM was first identified in the 1960s, with development of improved diagnostic tests in the 1990s.
-Since 2000, three Food and Drug Administration (FDA) approved treatments for EPM have been brought to market.
+Since 2000, three Food and Drug Administration (FDA) approved treatments for EPM have been brought to the market.

 Treatment of EPM is challenging because S. neurona is an intracellular parasite and an expert in avoiding immune system attack.
 The three different anti-protozoal treatment modalities currently available work on entirely different pharmacological principles.

 Traditionally, EPM was treated with combinations of pyrimethamine and a sulfonamide, one of the so-called “potentiated sulfonamides” used in classic anti-malarial therapy.
 These drugs act “in sequence” on nucleic acid synthesis.
 The sulfonamide directly inhibits the incorporation of para-amino benzoic acid (PABA) into folic acid, and pyrimethamine selectively inhibits dihydrofolate reductase.
 When present together in the brain at effective concentrations, these drugs produce a 1 to > 2 synergistic inhibition of nucleic acid metabolism.
 This combination was, for many years, the only known treatment for EPM, although the duration of treatment was often prolonged.
 Potentiated sulfonamide combinations have long been marketed by compounding pharmacies, and more recently, Phoenix Laboratories has brought to market an FDA-approved formulation of pyrimethamine and sulfadiazine, marketed as ReBalance.